Multi-Source Knowledge Pruning for Retrieval-Augmented Generation: A Benchmark and Empirical Study: Extensive Empirical Studies

-\paragraph{Chunk Quantities.} As shown in Figure \ref{fig:chunk_quantity}, increasing the number of retrieved chunks initially boosts accuracy but eventually plateaus and then declines, while hallucination rates gradually rise.
-In contrast to too large chunks, which dilute focus and reduce accuracy, providing too many retrieved chunks primarily increases hallucination by introducing excessive context.
+As shown in Figure~\ref{fig:figure_7_9} (c), increasing the number of retrieved chunks initially improves accuracy, which then plateaus and slightly declines.
+Hallucination rates show a modest rise at first, stabilize, and eventually increase as accuracy drops.
+Unlike the trend observed with larger chunk sizes—where excessive content dilutes focus and reduces accuracy—retrieving too many chunks primarily increases hallucination by introducing overly abundant context.
+While this context may be relevant, it does not necessarily contribute to answering the question, ultimately lowering the overall score.